szymonszl/inoue/README.md

 ## Quick guide for Windows

 1. Download and unpack the latest build from [Releases](https://github.com/szymonszl/inoue/releases).
 2. The unpacked folder will contain a file called `inoue.txt`.
-Please fill it in according to the **Configuration** section.
+Please fill in your username and game mode.
+For more information, consult the **Configuration** section.
 3. Run `inoue.exe`.
 4. Your replays should be downloaded!
 Please try viewing them to make sure that the download worked.
 5. Run `inoue.exe` every time you have played some more games and want to save them.